willvedd/react-concurrent-mode/presentation/presentation--full.md

 - Should start to consider:
   - Loading states (easy)
   - Decide what data is essential, what can be deferred (intermediate)
-  - _Ochestrating_ loading states of various components at varying levels (hard)
+  - _Orchestrating_ loading states of various components at varying levels (hard)
   - Fine-tuning timeout and transition thresholds (intermediate)

 ---